Alexandria Ocasio-Cortez Blasts GOP, Says They Think A ‘Fancy Last Name’ Is A ‘Personal Accomplishment’

 Ocasio-Cortez has been open about her service industry work prior to gaining her Congressional seat in 2018, as digital food publication Eater noted earlier this year.
 Her former occupation has been lobbed as a weapon against her by her opponents, who have attempted to portray her as unqualified to hold her seat in the House due to her previous work in the service industry.

-Eater also noted it had also been used by her supporters in a manor to marvel at her rise to political power, though Eater claimed both instances were problematic in that they are part of a pattern of demeaning treatment and rhetoric toward service workers, like bartenders and servers.
+Eater also noted it had been used by her supporters in a manner to marvel at her rise to political power.
+However, Eater claimed both instances were problematic in that they are part of a pattern of demeaning treatment and rhetoric toward service workers, like bartenders and servers.